AI Agents in B2B Customer Support

 The operational impact: Brand protection becomes architectural, not aspirational.
 Organizations can expand AI coverage progressively as they build confidence in specific categories rather than facing all-or-nothing deployment decisions.

-The ROI model shifts from cost reduction (handle more tickets with fewer people) to capacity building (reallocate senior engineer time from tier-1 documented questions to complex troubleshooting, proactive bug fixes, customer relationship development, and product improvement feedback loops).
+The ROI model shifts from cost reduction (handle more tickets with fewer people) to capacity building (e.g. reallocate senior engineer time from tier-1 documented questions to complex troubleshooting).

 Pattern 1: Infrastructure Thinking Over Point Solutions

 Organizations frame requirements as infrastructure decisions.
-This means platforms serving as support AI foundations for the next few years, capable of handling both standard tasks and complex agentic workflows as requirements evolve.
+This means platforms serving as support AI foundations for the next few years, capable of handling both standard tasks and complex agentic work as requirements evolve.

 The evaluation question shifts from "Does this solve my problem today?" to "Can this platform grow with us as our AI sophistication increases?"